microsoft/Ironclad/ironfleet/README.md

 IronLock is the simplest of the protocols we've verified, so it may be a good starting point.
 It consists of N processes passing around a lock.
 To run it, you need to supply each process with the IP-port pairs of all processes, as well as its own IP-pair.
-For example, this is a configuration with three processes:
+Also, make sure your firewall isn't blocking the TCP ports you use.
+Here's an example configuration with three processes:

 ```
   dotnet src/IronLockServer/bin/Release/net5.0/IronLockServer.dll localhost:4001 localhost:4002 localhost:4003 localhost:4002